Table of Contents

 Nearly half (46 percent) of survey respondents under 55 years old said they would switch banks to get an overall better digital experience regarding their checking, savings, investment, and/or mortgage account.
 Slightly more than one-quarter (27 percent) of survey respondents ages 55 and over said the same.

-While survey findings indicate that customers rarely switch accounts, with just 11 percent to 17 percent (depending on account type) having done so in the year before the research was conducted, 40 percent claimed to be likely to move their accounts to another institution better digital tools.
-Moreover, 37 percent of individuals queried pointed to an increased likelihood to switch banks now compared to
+While survey findings indicate that customers rarely switch accounts, with just 11 percent to 17 percent (depending on account type) having done so in the year before the research was conducted, 40 percent claimed to be likely to move their accounts to another institution with better digital tools.

 This is especially true of younger consumers: Overall, survey respondents ages 25 to 39 were most likely to consider switching banks in the next 12 months.
 Thirty-five percent of participants in this age group said they would transfer their mortgage to another bank during this period, while 33 percent said they would do so with their investment account, 32 percent with their checking account, and 30 percent with their savings account.

 It’s also important for banks (and credit unions, for that matter) to do what they can to elicit good reviews of their digital services.
 Fifty-four percent of customers 55 and older claimed that reading positive reviews of a “digital bank” or digital banking services would influence their decision to opt for a new bank.
 Nearly one-third (32 percent) of younger customers conceded that positive reviews of a bank would have a bearing on the decision to make (or not make) a transfer of an account to that bank.

 The In-Person Banking Experience Remains Important to Older Consumers